Intro

 interested only in a subset of them.
 And we don’t want to update that

-function when we change definitions of the User
+function when we change definitions of the User or

-types.
-However, in the ToJSON
+Job types.
+However, in the ToJSON instance, we

 want to use all fields.
 So, the problem is not actually in

-.
+RecordWildCards.
 We need to know where to apply this

-extension, though even here you can use RecordWildCards
+extension, though even here you can use RecordWildCards to

 make your life easier and here is why: